Sanderi44/Arduino_Yun_Comm/README.md

 with scp.

 ## Use

-* To use this library you need to write python code on the Linux side and use:
+To use this library you need to write python code on the Linux side and use:
 ```
 	from Communication import Communication
 ```

-* On the arduino side, simply add:
+On the arduino side, simply add:
 ```
 	#include <Arduino_Yun_Comm.h>
 ```

-* See the example files in each folder to more detailed use.
+See the example files in each folder for more detailed use.